The cultural mandate: Living as divine image-bearersWritten by Subby Szterszky

 In Genesis, God gives what we might call the first job description: “Be fruitful and multiply and fill the earth and subdue it.”
 The first phrase, “be fruitful and multiply” means to develop the social world: build families, churches, schools, cities, governments, laws.
 The second phrase, “subdue the earth,” means to harness the natural world: plant crops, build bridges, design computers, compose music.
 This passage is sometimes called the Cultural Mandate because it tells us that our original purpose was to create cultures, build civilizations – nothing less.

-Tragically this divine mandate has been twisted at times to justify cultural arrogance, abuse of the natural world and brutal subjugation of other people, all in the belief that “God is on our side.”
-At the other extreme, there have been those within the church who feel the cultural mandate no longer applies in a fallen world.
-With the coming of Christ, they’d argue, all that matters is individual salvation.
+Sadly this divine mandate has been twisted at times to justify cultural arrogance, abuse of the natural world and brutal subjugation of others, all in the belief that “God is on our side.”
+At the other extreme are those who feel the cultural mandate no longer applies in a fallen world.
+With the coming of Christ, they argue, all that matters is personal salvation.
 Beyond the bare minimum, cultural pursuits are irrelevant at best, dangerous at worst.

-But thankfully, the weight of Scripture smothers all these caricatures.
-The cultural mandate is a creation ordinance, indelibly linked to our identity as God’s image-bearers.
-Although impacted by sin and the fall, it still applies to all people at all times, Christian and otherwise.
-It doesn’t permit humans to act like God’s spoiled trust-fund kids, but calls for humble, grateful, responsible use and care of what’s been entrusted to us.
-And since God in Christ is redeeming His entire creation, the Great Commission (of which more will be said later) doesn’t negate the cultural mandate, but in fact fulfills it.
+But the weight of Scripture smothers these caricatures.
+The cultural mandate is a creation ordinance, linked to our identity as beings made in God’s image.
+Despite sin and the fall, it applies to all people at all times, Christian and otherwise.
+It doesn’t permit humans to act like God’s spoiled trust-fund kids, but calls for humble, responsible care of what he has entrusted to us.
+And since God is redeeming his whole creation, the Great Commission doesn’t negate the cultural mandate, but fulfills it.

 Male and female image-bearers

-The most fundamental reality of human existence is that we’re made by God in His own image to be His representatives in His created world.
-This is what gives us our unique humanness, as well as the intrinsic dignity and value of every human life that comes with it.
-As God’s image-bearers, we reflect His attributes of personhood: self-awareness, relational capacity, creativity, intellect, emotions, volition, moral agency.
-As God’s representatives, we’re to use those divine attributes to fill, develop and oversee His creation to His glory.
+The most foundational truth of human existence is that we’re made by God in his image to be his representatives in his created world.
+This is what gives us our unique humanness, along with the intrinsic dignity and value of every human life.
+As God’s image-bearers, we reflect his attributes of personhood: self-awareness, relational capacity, creativity, intellect, emotions, volition, moral agency.
+As God’s representatives, we’re to use those attributes to fill, develop and oversee his creation to his glory.

 Order from chaos